 Regardless of your preferred betting system, it’s important to incorporate this successfully and in full as part of a wider wagering strategy.
 Here are some universal tips that can be applied regardless of how you deploy your bankroll.

 - Start With a Solid Bankroll: All sports betting systems require you to start from a solid foundation.
 That solid base must include a carefully calculated and managed bankroll.
 This should be an amount that you can comfortably afford to lose.
-Those boundaries must be established to cover a predetermined period of time.
+Those boundaries must be established to cover a predetermined period.

 - Understand Your Risk Appetite: Each betting system has its own approach to managing risk and losses.
 Positive and negative progression systems are also different in this regard.
 So, not only do you need to understand the mechanisms of each betting system, but you should also comprehend how this meshes with your own risk profile.